 Creating a module in a Zend Framework web application

 Zend Framework MVC web application request dispatch mechanism is structured in modules (optional), then controllers, and finally actions.
+You have to enable module support.
+Then to create a module, use zf create module command line tool.

 $ zf create module deposit Creating the following module and artifacts: /home/ceefour/zendapp/application/modules/deposit/controllers /home/ceefour/zendapp/application/modules/deposit/models /home/ceefour/zendapp/application/modules/deposit/views /home/ceefour/zendapp/application/modules/deposit/views/scripts /home/ceefour/zendapp/application/modules/deposit/views/helpers /home/ceefour/zendapp/application/modules/deposit/views/filters Updating project profile '/home/ceefour/zendapp/.zfproject.xml'